evantey14/cyslf/README.md

 For each league, there are two parts: (1) get all the raw form data into standard player and team csvs.
 (2) form teams from these standardized csvs!

+Returning players are placed on their last season's team by default, then the remaining players are assigned while maintaining balanced teams and player convenience (see [Scoring](#scoring) for details).

 # Quickstart
 #### 0. Install [Python](https://www.python.org/downloads/) and open command prompt to run the following lines.